Skip to content

 Choose Sightline if you want the Play+ prepaid card model as a complement to or alternative to Pavilion's direct-from-bank approach.
 Sightline routes deposits and withdrawals through a stored-value prepaid card that players use as the payment instrument at sportsbooks and casinos.
 Different unit economics from VIP Preferred ACH, useful for players who prefer not to share bank credentials directly with operators.

 Choose Nuvei if you need card acquiring alongside ACH for the players who prefer Visa or Mastercard.
-700+ methods globally, full developer portal with open SDKs, AI-based smart routing.
-Covers card payments where Pavilion's online product does not — Pavilion handles card cash advance at the cage but not card deposits in iGaming cashier flows.
+700+ methods globally, a full developer portal with open SDKs, AI-based smart routing.
+Covers card payments where Pavilion's online product does not, since Pavilion handles card cash advance at the cage but not card deposits in iGaming cashier flows.

 Often Paired With